UVT-CTF/2025-Uni-Vs-Threats-CTF/Osint/Detective_School/solution/solution.md

 https://www.gettyimages.com/detail/news-photo/pierrette-la-vache-ambassadrice-de-la-marque-de-lait-yolait-news-photo/1264066653

 ## GEOINT Specialist
-The landmarks are: cinema (left of the picture), station (right of the picture and story - "Going for a ride", task description) and hospital or clinic (from the story - "doctor's appointment").
+The landmarks are: cinema (left hand side of the picture), station (right hand side of the picture and the story - "Going for a ride", task description) and hospital or clinic (from the story - "doctor's appointment").
-Using Overpass Turbo, found in the pastebin resources, under "GEOINT" category, we can query stations from Tokyo close to cinemas and hospitals.
+Using Overpass Turbo (found in the Pastebin resources) under "GEOINT" category, we can query stations from Tokyo close to cinemas and hospitals.
 For example, this script returns the correct station.
 ```
 [out:json][timeout:300];